ONSdigital/ras-party/README.md

 ## Database

-The database will automatically be created when starting the application.

-Alembic is used for database migrations
+The database will automatically be created when starting the application Alembic is used for database migrations
-See [README.md](https://github.com/ONSdigital/ras-party/blob/master/migrations/README.md) for alembic documentation.
+See [README.md](https://github.com/ONSdigital/ras-party/blob/master/migrations/README.md) for alembic documentation

 [Confluence]: https://digitaleq.atlassian.net/wiki/display/RASB/Party